FlowFuse/website/src/handbook/development/project-management.md

 ### Development Board

-Our "Development" board consist of multiple views that are useful to get a clear picture on our active, and short-term planned items.
+Any item on the Development board detail in-action items, or items planned for the immediate future (<4 weeks).
+It provides multiple views that are useful to get a clear picture on our active, and short-term planned items.

 #### Activity Tracker